andrew/ultimate-awesome/README.md

 - [awesome-ansible-roles](https://github.com/brpaz/awesome-ansible-roles) - A collaborative curated list of awesome Ansible roles.
 - [Awesome-Auto-GPT](https://github.com/Curated-Awesome-Lists/Awesome-Auto-GPT) - A curated list of awesome projects related to AutoGPT, an autonomous AI agent that can perform tasks independently using ChatGPT.
 - [Awesome-Google-Gemini-AI](https://github.com/Curated-Awesome-Lists/Awesome-Google-Gemini-AI) -  Gemini AI, Google's latest and greatest, surpasses its predecessor, even outshining GPT-4.
 It's the newest iteration in Google's lineup of AI models, excelling in various tasks.
 With Nano, Pro, and the upcoming Ultra versions, it's designed for diverse user needs.
-- [awesome-iOS-security](https://github.com/Dado1513/awesome-iOS-security) - A collection of iOS tools designed for security purposes.
 - [awesome](https://github.com/datacamp/awesome) - A list of tools and resources we love.
 - [awesome-search-engines](https://github.com/davidshq/awesome-search-engines) - You know, an awesome list of search engines.
 - [awesome-hive](https://github.com/dharmeshkakadia/awesome-hive) - Everything about Apache Hive that is awesome .